Aneeja55/FaceToon/README.md

 # FaceToon Lookalike Cam

-A web app that lets you upload or take a photo and finds the most similar cartoon character from a static set, using face recognition in the browser.
-Inspired by the "lookalike cam" at NBA/football games!
+FaceToon Lookalike Cam is a fun AI-powered web app that finds which cartoon character looks most like you.
+Upload or capture a photo, and our app matches it with the closest character using face recognition — all in your browser!

 ## Features
 - Upload a photo or take one with your camera